-The annual tax rate for legal entities is established at the rate of 1% and for individuals - at rate 0.1% or 0.2% depending on the type of real estate owned by them.
-Thus, if the market price of the real estate object (valued consistent with the state real estate register database - which is usually much lower than the actual market price) owned by a company is EUR 1,000,000, then the annual tax for a legal entity would be EUR 10,000.
-The local municipal administration has the right to increase the tax rate to two and a half times.
-Therefore, the total tax rate for owning real estate could be as much as 2.5% p.a.
+The general annual tax rate for legal entities is established at the rate of 1% and for individuals - at rate 0.1% or 0.2% depending on the type of real estate owned by them.
+The discounted tax rates apply to legal entities with respect to newly erected buildings during the initial five years of their operation.
+Thus, if the market price of the real estate object (valued consistent with the state real estate register database - which is usually much lower than the actual market price) owned by a company is EUR 1 million, then the annual tax for a legal entity would be EUR 10,000.
+The local municipal administration has the right to increase the tax rate to two times.
+Therefore, the total tax rate for owning real estate could be as much as 2% p.a.

-At the same time, organizations financed from the budget of Belarus are exempt from real estate tax unless they lease the relevant buildings.
+At the same time, organizations financed from the budget of Belarus are exempt from real estate tax unless they lease the relevant buildings to third parties.